 If you want to have a productive workplace with loyal employees, keeping higher morale is crucial.

 Morale involves emotions, and is often considered to be an elusive quality.
 It involves an employees perception and attitude towards their job, managers, team members, work environment, and the business as a whole.

-Positive morale is usually exhibited by discipline, confidence, and an eagerness to perform, while low morale is the opposite.
+Positive morale is usually exhibited by discipline, confidence, and an eagerness to perform, while low morale is the opposite of employee satisfaction.
 Staff with low morale will often influence their co-workers, and this can bring down the morale of the whole team, including employees who interact with clients.

 Here are some things that commonly impact staff morale: